-(or why the established organisation ideal of old is dead).
+The alternative title is ‘Why the established organisation ideal of old is dead’.

-The idea behind the concept of ‘institution’ is a noble one.
-When we think of great institutions, we tend to think of revered bodies and how the protocols they establish act as the hallmarks of good practice.
+The idea behind the concept of an ‘institution’ is fairly noble.
+When we think of great institutions, we think of revered bodies.
+The protocols they establish act as the hallmarks of good practice.

 Institutions are stalwarts in the organised world.
-We can depend on them.
-They act as repositories of enshrined and encoded quality and are useful touchstones to have within the hectic pace and nature of civic and economic life.
+We’re supposed to depend on them.
+As repositories of enshrined and encoded quality, they are useful touchstones within the hectic pace and nature of civic and economic life.
 As corporates, institutions embody quality control.
-In the digital economy, though, do they still serve the same useful function they used to?
+But in the digital economy, do they still serve the same useful function they used to?

 Github is a modern day repository.
 It works very differently to a traditional institution.
 Github is an example of an organisation dynamically changing and growing on the basis of the content uploaded by its users.
 The Github community’s ‘commits’ are sorted and filtered on the basis of their actual use in real time.
 Their value is quantified via the number of forks, likes and watches each one receives.
 And, unlike traditional institutions as we know them, each piece of code created on Github can be rated on fitness for purpose.